Assessments

 Yes.
 Our assessment reports are recognised by schools and allied health or educational professionals, and may assist in guiding appropriate support and next steps.

 Yes.
-You will receive a clear, personalised report with recommendations designed to help improve learning and well-being.
+Following your assessment, you will receive a clear and personalised written report that includes recommendations aimed at supporting learning and well-being.

 Yes.
 We provide assessments that explore learning strengths, giftedness, and potential learning disorders that may help build a clear understanding of each learner’s needs.